Mariengs/css-frameworks/README.md

 ## **Project Description**

-This project is a front-end application for a social media platform built using JavaScript, HTML, and CSS.
+This project is a front-end application for a social media platform built using JavaScript, HTML, and Tailwind CSS.
 It allows users to:

 - Register and log in
 - Create, read, update, and delete posts